meganalnico/simple-core/Heritage.md

 simply for the thrill of danger.
 Humans hail from myriad regions and backgrounds, and as such can fill any role within an adventuring party.

-**Names**: Unlike other races, who generally cleave to specific traditions and shared histories, humanity's diversity has resulted in a near-infinite set of names.
+**Names**: Unlike other peoples, who generally cleave to specific traditions and shared histories, humanity's diversity has resulted in a near-infinite set of names.
 The humans of a northern barbarian tribe have much different names than those hailing from a subtropical nation of sailors and tradesmen.
 Throughout most of the world humans speak Common, yet their names are as varied as their beliefs and appearances.

-Human Racial Traits
+Human heritage Traits
 -------------------

 **+1 to One [Ability Score](AbilityScores.html#ability-scores)**: Human